If you are age 65 or older and a citizen of the United States, it is likely you qualify for Medicare, the federal health insurance program.

 They may also offer additional benefits not included with Original Medicare such as vision, hearing, and dental coverage.

-Here’s key information about Medicare enrollment timing and an easy to follow, interactive flowchart.
+Healthline has partnered with Cigna Healthcare to bring you key information about Medicare enrollment timing with an easy-to-follow, interactive flowchart.